 - Oil sands monitoring tools such as aircraft, ground-based and remote sensing (satellite) techniquesThese technologies help scientists understand what pollutants are being emitted by oil sands operations and how these pollutants are transported, transformed and deposited to the environment.

-Environmental Monitoring and Science ensures that air quality monitored and reported in the province conforms to stringent quality control and quality assurance standards.
+Alberta’s environmental science program ensures that air quality monitored and reported in the province conforms to stringent quality control and quality assurance standards.
 Audits of ambient air stations and trailers are regularly conducted to assess their monitoring and calibration systems, contributing to the quality of their performance.
 Stack monitoring audits are also conducted, testing the reliability of data from approved industrial facilities across the province, supporting emission inventories.
 Quality controlled air quality data is available at Alberta’s Ambient Air Quality Data Warehouse.